GCC High SharePoint Migration

 Commercial Microsoft 365 to GCC High Tenant Migration

-The most common scenario and the most complex migration scoping.
+Organizations operating on commercial Microsoft 365 SharePoint Online facing a CUI handling requirement face the most common scenario and the most complex migration scoping.
 The commercial tenant carries SharePoint sites, OneDrive content, Teams configurations, Power Platform solutions, third-party application integrations, and external sharing arrangements that all need disposition decisions before migration begins.
-The disposition framework maps each artifact to one of four outcomes: migrate cleanly, migrate with rebuild, rebuild without migration, or retire.

 Identity migration is the load-bearing decision.
-Organizations with hybrid identity need a new identity architecture for GCC High because Azure AD Connect does not federate across the commercial-to-GCC-High boundary.
+Organizations with hybrid identity (on-premises AD synced to commercial Entra ID) need a new identity architecture for GCC High because Azure AD Connect does not federate across the commercial-to-GCC-High boundary.
 The choice between cloud-only identity in GCC High, hybrid identity with on-premises AD synced to GCC High Entra ID, or federation with a third identity provider drives downstream SharePoint configuration, conditional access policy design, and Power Platform connector setup.

 Hybrid Environment With CUI Segregation

 The hybrid model works when the organizational structure supports clean CUI segregation.
-Contractors whose CUI work spreads across the entire organization find the hybrid model creates more compliance overhead than it saves in licensing.
-The SharePoint architecture requires explicit information-architecture rules and governance documentation that is denser than single-tenant environments.
+Defense contractors with a dedicated programs division handling all CUI work, distinct from corporate functions and non-defense business units, find the model tractable.
+Contractors whose CUI work spreads across the entire organization, with engineers in commercial divisions touching ITAR data on a project basis, find the hybrid model creates more compliance overhead than it saves in licensing.

 Recovering a Stalled GCC High SharePoint Migration: The Stabilization Protocol